 Managers are responsible for ensuring that their staff are not exposed to excessive noise or vibration in the workplace and shall reduce exposure through the use of technical engineering solutions and management controls.
-If as a last resort after all other control measures have been deemed insufficient it is identified that staff are required to wear hearing protection (noise safety) or gloves (vibration) then it is to be suitable and provided at no cost to the employee.
+If as a last resort, after all other control measures have been deemed insufficient it is identified that staff are required to wear hearing protection (noise safety) or gloves (vibration) then it is to be suitable and provided at no cost to the employee.

-The regional HS&E BP is the designated Hearing and Vibration Protection Officer and should be notified if it is believed that an activity or an area may require a Noise or Vibration Assessment.
-For further information and guidance please refer to COP No25 Noise and Vibration at Work.
+The regional H&S Officer is the designated Hearing and Vibration Protection Officer and should be notified if it is believed that an activity or an area may require a Noise or Vibration Assessment.
+For further information and guidance please refer to Section 21.
+Noise and Section 22.
+Vibration at Work.

-3.31.
-Occupational Health, Health Surveillance and Monitoring
+3.30.
+Occupational Health, Health Surveillance (HS) and Health Monitoring (HM)

 The occupational environment and health of employees will be monitored where appropriate to ascertain that their well-being is not impaired by the working conditions.
 The Occupational Health (OH) provider will conduct routine referrals, health checks and assessments.
-HS&E BP's will conduct routine Noise Assessments, Air Quality Assessment of workplace areas and DSE Assessments.
+H&S Officer's will conduct routine Noise Assessments, Air Quality Assessment of workplace areas and DSE Assessments.
 Managers wishing to refer employees to OH should contact HR to make an appointment.
-A new 3-year Health Surveillance programme will commence Sep 22 and will include workplace monitoring, HAVS assessments, Lung Function testing and hearing tests.
-For further details refer to COP No14 Health Surveillance.
+The College HS & HM programme will include workplace monitoring, HAVS assessments, Lung Function testing and hearing tests.
+For further details refer to Section 14.
+Health Surveillance & Health Monitoring.

-3.32.
+3.31.
 Personal Protective Equipment (PPE)

-Managers are to ensure that the correct PPE is available to staff, that it is kept in a good condition and replaced, as necessary.
+Managers are to ensure that the correct PPE is available to staff, that it is kept in good condition and replaced, as necessary.
 PPE will be freely available to staff as required, along with the appropriate level of training in its use.
-For further information and guidance please refer to COP No15 Use and Management of PPE.
+For further information and guidance please refer to Section 15.
+Personal Protective Equipment (PPE) and Respiratory Protective Equipment (RPE).